FlamJamCamCode/Crucible/foundations/24 nss.md

 **The Democratic Fiction of Representation**

 Democracy claims representatives embody "the will of the people."
 This is impossible:
-- No individual can embody millions of diverse wills
+- No single direction of choices can embody millions of diverse wills.
+Only the will implementing this system-equivalency-class can claim to embody millions of diverse wills. (aka.
+You can proclaim "LIER LIER PANTS ON FIRE!" to anyone claiming to be Will of the People without implementing these systems-equivalency-class will-manfiestation for the people it claims to try and represents: Total naked emperor of "western liberal capitalist democracy" )
-- Party platforms are crude approximations at best
+- Party platforms are crude singular political-zealots-work (philosophy they insist should dominate) made-movement become multiple-choice dilectic for the masses to be robbed of their will and dominated rigtheously by.
+Aka.
+In the name of representing your will, nowhere will your will be allowed expressed without going through the few party persons who represent your will.
+Aka Western Democracy.
-- Voting every few years provides minimal input
+- Voting every few years provides minimal input.
+Comically low representation attempt.
+History will laugh hard.
+(Like, HOW! did the mass population fall for that...
+"They are represented.
+So centralization and ever more domination by 'Their Will Representation' is justified.")
 - Most decisions happen without any consultation
 - "The people" become abstraction, not reality

 Citizens are told: "If you want change, vote and lobby.
 All else is evil/illegal.
 Individual power must be limited because it's 'undemocratic.'"
-This creates learned helplessness where people complain the state should fix things but take no direct action.
+This creates learned helplessness where people complain the state should fix things but take no direct action -- Even if they do, most of their power has been extracted from them, leaving them little real power left; moreover any organization to pool power into will be called insurgency or terrorist activity: Traitorous even.
+It creates real consequences for trying to fix things.
+And it creates total disempowerment of trying to fix things (paracitical load of their throwness.
+Taxes, usury, market corruption, pricing by anticipated inflation, employment-traps, rent-seeking (ownership bought to profit as middlemen raising expenses), VAT, Private Vat Parasitism (market provision infrastructure VAT), product market access costs, massive inefficiencies of market and logistics and infrastructure/utilities causing massive waste; finance and money-flow by non-wealth generating work put into pseudo-employment and "firework wealth" demand; and borrowing (Your money is not current money supply, but future money supply, but differentiated upon who gets to borrow the most) and much much much more. >93% of productives work taken away).

 **NSS: Actual Will Coalescence**